netxms/netxms-doc/admin/assets.rst

 in :guilabel:`Configuration -> Asset management schema`.
 The schema is global.

 To add a new attribute, select :guilabel:`New attribute...` from context menu or click + button on the toolbar.
+Asset attribute property editor would open:

 .. figure:: _images/assets_attribute_properties_1.png

-General page of asses attribute properties has the following information:
+General page of asset attribute properties has the following information:

 * Name - Should be unique and conform to NXSL naming convention.
 This name is used when accessing asset information from scripts.